 For Those Renting Boats: Mike Dawkins is our recommended outfitter for this trip.
-If you need to rent equipment, contact Mike at email@example.com (email) or call/text at (901) 485-2531.
-Please get in touch with Mike upon completion of your event registration to discuss equipment rental options and other trip arrangements.
+If you need to rent equipment, contact Mike at email@example.com (email) or cell/text at (901) 485-2531.
+Please get in touch with Mike as soon as you complete your event registration to discuss equipment rental options and other trip arrangements.

 For Those Bringing Boats: You will meet our Guides at the river access ramp on the east side of Highway 194 and just north of the City of Rossville, TN.
 Please arrive around 8:00 AM to unload your gear and participate in the front-end vehicle shuttles.
 The last shuttle will leave at 8:30.
 We will also run a shuttle at the end of the trip as needed.

-SAFETY and PFD Requirement: Wolf River Conservancy on-river program participants must wear a US Coast Guard-approved Personal Flotation Device (PFD) while on the river.
+SAFETY and PFD requirement: Participants in Wolf River Conservancy on-river programs will be required to wear a US Coast Guard-approved Personal Flotation Device (PFD) while on the river.
 Children must wear child-size approved PFDs.
 If you are renting a craft, the outfitter will provide you with an approved PFD as part of the rental package.
 There are no exceptions to the PFD requirements.
-Please note that they must also be appropriately worn and securely fastened at all times.
+Please note that they must also be worn properly and securely fastened at all times.
 Please do not use the “belt type” units popular with the SUP community.
 These are single-discharge units and cannot easily be reloaded once deployed.